 Under the provisions of KRS 15A.150, the Justice and Public Safety Cabinet shall administer all state and federally funded grant programs related to criminal justice.
-The Grants Management Division, located within Justice Administration, serves as the designated State Administering Agency for criminal justice and victim service-related discretionary and formula grants issued by the U.S. Department of Justice as well as certain state funds for similar purposes.
-Originally established in 1968 as part of the Kentucky Crime Commission, the division is now located within the Office of the Secretary, Kentucky Justice and Public Safety Cabinet (KJPSC).
-Major current funding administered includes: Byrne Memorial Justice Assistance Grants (JAG), Victims of Crime Act (VOCA), Violence Against Women Act (VAWA), Comprehensive Opioid, Stimulant, and Substance Abuse Program (COSSAP) and Coronavirus Emergency Supplemental Funding (CESF) programs.
-The Division also manages Discretionary grant awards for forensic science projects, PREA compliance and training, substance abuse treatment and training, rape kit backlog testing, and projects from the Office for Victims of Crime.
+The Grants Management Division located within Justice Administration serves as the designated State Agency Administrator for criminal justice discretionary and formula grants issued by the U.S. Department of Justice and certain state funds for similar purposes.
+Originally established in 1968 as part of the Kentucky Crime Commission, the division is now located within the Office of the Secretary, Office of Management and Administrative Services, Kentucky Justice and Public Safety Cabinet.
+Major current funding program administered include: Byrne Memorial Justice Assistance Grants (JAG), Victims of Crime Act (VOCA) grants, and the Violence Against Women Act (VAWA) grants.
+The Branch also manages Discretionary grant awards for forensic science projects, PREA compliance and training, substance abuse treatment and training, rape kit backlog testing.
 Programs are administered according to funding source guidelines, applicable statutes, state and agency priorities and policies.
-The Division also provides grants-related support for other KJPSC Departments and Agencies.